risk-first/website/introduction/Evaluating-Risk.md

 ## Is This Scientific?

 Enough with the numbers and the theory:  Risk-First is an attempt to provide a practical framework, rather than a scientifically rigorous analysis.
-In fact, my view is that you should _give up_ on trying to compute risk numerically.
+For software development, you should probably _give up_ on trying to compute risk numerically.
 You _can't_ work out how long a software project will take based purely on an analysis of (say) _function points_.
 (Whatever you define them to be).

-- First, there isn't enough evidence for an approach like this.
+- First, there isn't enough scientific evidence for an approach like this.
 We _can_ look at collected data about IT projects, but techniques and tools advance rapidly.
 - Second,  IT projects have too many confounding factors, such as experience of the teams, technologies used etc.  That is, the risks faced by IT projects are _too diverse_ and _hard to quantify_ to allow for meaningful comparison from one to the next.
 - Third, as soon as you _publish a date_ it changes the expectations of the project (see [Student Syndrome](Scarcity-Risk#schedule-risk)).
-- Fourth, metrics get first of all [misused](Map-And-Territory-Risk) and then [gamed](Agency-Risk) (as we will see in a later chapter).
+- Fourth, metrics get [misused](Map-And-Territory-Risk) and [gamed](Agency-Risk) (as we will see in a later chapter).

 Reality is messy.
 Dressing it up with numbers doesn't change that and you risk [fooling yourself](Map-And-Territory-Risk).
 If this is the case, is there any hope at all in what we're doing?
-I would argue yes:   _forget precision_.
+Yes:   _forget precision_.
 You should, with experience be able to hold up two separate risks and answer the question, "is this one bigger than this one?"

 With that in mind, let's look at how we can meet reality [as fast and often as possible](Cadence).